Jura Mountains mapping

 A start has been made with land use - land class (LULC) mapping using OpenStreetMap data.
 The GLASS osm2lulc package was used to create a LULC shapefile that was split into layers using QGIS GDAL modules.
 Layers exported from QGIS as geojson files were then combined and converted to .mvt files using lab-geojson2mvt.
 The .mvt files were simply loaded into an apache2 website.

 The aim is to investigate whether or not localised, relatively small-scale LULC maps are sufficiently sensitive for use as the basis for estimating changes in class-derived physical conditions (heat, noise, humidity, wind, light, etc.) that would accompany changes to the LULC arising from the introduction of green infrastruture or high-rise buildings, for example.

 Incoporating Sentinel 2 satellite imagery is in progress.
-As the site is mainly aimed at mapping in detail the Jura Mountains in the south-western corner of Switzerland, the map provides various layers to help identify features.
-The satellite imagery is a first step for vegetation mapping and habitat detection.
-Currently available are vegetation indices maps calculated using the Copernicus Sentinel2 10 and 20 metre red and near-infrared bands captured in August to September 2019/20 (they show which of the mountain pastures had been grazed recently and a greater plant stress in 2020 compared to 2019).
+As the site is mainly aimed at mapping in detail the Jura Mountains in the south-western corner of Switzerland, the mapping of mountain pastures has been started.
+Currently available are maps of the Sentinel2 Leaf Index (Se2LI) biomass index calculated using the Copernicus Sentinel2 A and B 20 metre resolution red-edge (Band 5) and near-infrared (Band 8A) bands pan-sharpened to a resolution of 10 metres and captured in May to November 2020.
+The maps show how the mountain pastures were grazed during 2020.

 The main map site is based on the Ubuntu 18.04 Switch2OSM site that is compatible with a local copy of the Rails port of the OSM website.
 This allows a JOSM editor to use a rendered map that shows edits (changes to the OSM website database are synchronised with the rendering and Overpass databases, see Rion1 and Rion2).